psFried/roperator/docs/guide/running.md

 We're finally ready to put all the pieces together and get this operator running!

-All the functions we need are defined in the [`roperator::runner` module](https://docs.rs/roperator/~0.1/roperator/runner/index.html).
+All the functions we need are defined in the [`roperator::runner` module](https://docs.rs/roperator/~0.1/roperator/runner/index.html) and re-exported in the `roperator::prelude` module.
 The functions there all accept both an `OperatorConfig` and an `impl Handler`.
-The `run_operator` function accepts only those two arguments, and will block the current thread indefinitely.
+The `run_operator` function accepts only those two arguments, while `run_operator_with_client_config` allows you to specify the `ClientConfig` for cases where you need to customize how roperator connects to the Kubernetes API server.
 The body of a typical main function might look something like the following:

 ```rust,ignore
 env_logger::init();